dgruninger97/Project/docs/notebook.md

 #### Side Note

 I didn't include the methods inside of the Mobile Application Architecture's domain layer because it would have drawn away from the design decision I was making.
+It also would have been a headache to look at because of its size.

 ### Mobile Application Architecture Domain Model